 So you messed up big time!
-Now that guilt has taken you over, you feel you need to apologize to your woman and set things right.
+Now that guilt has taken you over, you feel you need to apologize to your wife and ask for her forgiveness to set things right.
 But saying sorry and asking forgiveness is not that easy, even if you do mean it.

 Once you learn how to apologize for the right way in your marriage, forgiveness is sure to follow but it’s not always instant.